 - Use a needle to separate the plies of the yarn until the hair looks fuzzy.

-- Wrap the scarf around Grinch’s neck and use pins to secure the edges in place.
+- Wrap the scarf around the Grinch’s neck and use pins to secure the edges in place.

 - Sew the scarf by making two stitches on each edge to hold it firmly.